MimoLethier/FlightGearGardener/AppGeneralReadme.txt

 ambitious and fully engineered) code, it's a pleasure to recognize his seminal impact.
 Moreover, his blog is a real delight for those loving computer graphics and algorithmic fancies rendering...

-Concerning Brian Wellingtonlet's dnsjava, let's mention the following license notice, as requested:
+Concerning Brian Wellington's dnsjava, let's mention the following license notice, as requested:
 	"dnsjava is placed under the BSD license.
 Several files are also under additional licenses; see the individual files for details.